NagaChiang/entity-tween/README.md

 `TweenGenerateSystem` is an abstract generic system, which will take the commands of its kind, then append a `TweenState` with an unique tween ID to the `DynamicBuffer` of the target entity.
 Also, it creates another component with the same tween ID, storing the start and end information of the tween.

-Making `TweenState` an `IBufferElementData` allows multiple active tweens on the same entity at the same time, while the other part of the tween data, e.g. `TweenTranslation`, is just an `IComponentData`, which ensures that there must be only one tween of the certain type.
+Making `TweenState` an `IBufferElementData` allows multiple active tweens on the same entity at the same time, while the other part of the tween data, e.g. `TweenTranslation`, is an `IComponentData`, which ensures that there must be only one tween of the certain type.

 For example, `TweenTranslationGenerateSystem`, which inherits `TweenGenerateSystem`, will take `TweenTranslationCommand` then create `TweenState` and `TweenTranslation` on the target entity.